By Roy Burner (Minister of the Gospel)

-The final plague would attest to God's deliverance of the Hebrews from the clutches of the Egyptians.
+The final plague (death of the first born) would attest to God's deliverance of the Hebrews from the clutches of the Egyptians.
 Scripture reveals: And the Lord said to Moses, Yet will I bring one plague more upon Pharaoh, and upon Egypt; afterward he will let you go hence: when he shall let you go, he shall surely thrust you out hence altogether (Exodus 11:1).

-A Bible commentary referred to the beginning of sorrows as "birth pangs."
-There is ample reason towards the plagues of God becoming a reality; to those who have tuned God out, to invest in the ungodliness of man.
-Among such is the killing of the unborn, openly flaunting homosexuality which is condemned in God's Word, and questioning or attempting to change one's God-given sex at birth!
+There is ample reason towards the plagues of God becoming a reality; those who have tuned God out, investing in the ungodliness of man, the killing of the unborn, openly flaunting homosexuality which is condemned in God's Word, and questioning or attempting to change one's God-given sex at birth!

-And take heed to yourselves, lest at any time your hearts be overcharged (or weighed down) with surfeiting (or carousing) and drunkenness, and cares of this life, and so that day comes upon you unawares.
+Take heed to yourselves, lest at any time your hearts be overcharged (weighed down) with surfeiting (carousing) and drunkenness, and cares of this life, and so that day comes upon you unawares.
 For as a snare, shall it come on all them that dwell on the face of the whole earth (Luke 21:34-35).

-In reference to the fall of Babylon; noted as the habitation of devils, and the hold of every foul spirit, was a directive to the believers not to be caught up in such activity.
-Scripture reveals: And I (John) heard another voice from heaven, saying, Come out of her my people, that you be not partakers of her sins, and that you receive not of her plagues (Revelation 18:4).
+In reference to the fall of Babylon; noted as the habitation of devils, and the hold of every foul spirit, was a directive to believers: And I (John) heard another voice from heaven, saying, Come out of her my people, that you be not partakers of her sins, and that you receive not of her plagues (Revelation 18:4).

-A Bible commentary noted: Believers were to forsake Babylon's idolatrous activities, not to touch the unclean thing, to separate themselves from such an influence.
-God's people were to be separate from the rest of the world; not conniving with them, committing the same as them, not to have fellowship with the unfruitful works of darkness, in order to not receive the plagues of God along with her.
+A Bible commentary noted: Believers were to forsake Babylon's idolatrous activities, not to touch the unclean thing, to separate themselves from its influence.
+God's people are to be separate from the rest of the world; not conniving with them, committing the same as them, not to have fellowship with the unfruitful works of darkness, in order to not receive the plagues of God along with her.

-In the midst of calamity, destruction, distress, pestilence, or pandemics, there are many promises in God's Word towards His divine protection to the believer.
-One such assurance is: There shall no evil befall you, neither shall any plagues come nigh (or near) your dwelling (Psalm 91:10).
+In reference to calamity, destruction, distress, pestilence, or pandemics, there are many promises in God's Word towards His divine protection to the believer.
+One such assurance is: There shall no evil befall you, neither shall any plagues come nigh (near) your dwelling (Psalm 91:10).

-A Bible commentary noted: The evil of punishment (plagues of God)does not touch the saints of God.
-When they dwell in God, have made Him their most High, it may not enter into them, and should it, yet not as evil or by the way of punishment.
+A Bible commentary noted: The evil of punishment plagues of God does not touch the saints of God.
+When they dwell in God, have made Him their most High, it may not enter into them, and should it, it will not be in the way of punishment.